-INTEGER values are a subset of the whole numbers and range from - MAXINT through \emptyset to MAXINT.
-MAXINT is the predeclared constant 32767 (i.e., 2^15 - 1).
+INTEGER values are a subset of the whole numbers and range from -MAXINT through 0 to MAXINT.
+MAXINT is the predeclared constant 32767 (that is, $2^{15} - 1$ ).
 The value -32768 is not a valid INTEGER; the compiler uses it to check for uninitialized INTEGER and INTEGER subrange variables.

 INTEGER is not a subrange of INTEGER4.
 If it were, signed expressions would have to be calculated using the INTEGER4 type and the result converted to INTEGER.

 Expressions are always calculated using a base type, not a subrange type.
-INTEGER type constants may be changed internally to WORD type if necessary, but INTEGER variables are not.
-INTEGER values change to REAL or INTEGER4 in an expression, if necessary, but not to REAL.
+INTEGER type constants can be changed internally to WORD type if necessary, but INTEGER variables are not.
+INTEGER values change to REAL8 or INTEGER4 in an expression, if necessary, but not to REAL4.
 The ORD function converts a value of any ordinal type to an INTEGER type.